 3. Listen to what others are saying carefully.

 Sometimes, we stop listening to others.
 The words coming out of other people’s minds are important too.
 We are so stressed and dead inside, that we ignore others.
 All the time.
 We are in our own bubbles.
 This makes us insensitive.

 We should always take a break from the loud screams that run in our heads and listen to the naive, funny, silly and sweet things that other people feel, share and go through.
 This can open up our hearts and make us soft again.

 The more you overthink, the more you suffer.
 Not every time things are as messed up as your brain will have you believe so keep your head up, mind silent and shoulders straight.
 Keep walking towards your goals.

 5. Let go of the worst mistakes and wrongdoings of life.

 Sure, life is hard.
 But, so are you.
 When we think our minds are very limited.
 We can never be balanced and unbiased in our thinking.
 This is why you should get other people’s perspectives too.
 And you should always let go.

 6. Recentre your mind and energies.

 Think about the sweet things in life.
-Start taking small steps to happiness such as letting yourself have some junk food, say an extra prayer, go to a park and dance to a random tune.
+Start taking small steps toward happiness such as letting yourself have some junk food, say an extra prayer, going to a park, and dancing to a random tune.
 Things will be better.